Anteru/liara/docs/source/configuration.rst

 * .. _`build-compression-option`:

   ``build.compression``: A map mapping from a file extension to a list of compressors.
-The file extension must be provided without a leading ``.``.
+The file extension can be provided with or without a leading dot, that is ``.html`` and ``html`` is equivalent.
 Install the ``[compression]`` dependencies to get all compression algorithms.
 For example, to compress all HTML files using Brotli and Gzip, specify:

   .. code-block:: yaml